-Thousands of people around Australia are keen to have a baby but find it difficult to conceive naturally.
+Thousands of people around Australia are keen to have a baby but find it difficult to conceive naturally and may be due to a wide range of conditions including polycystic ovary syndrome (PCOS).
 In these cases, they may turn to assisted reproductive technology such as In Vitro Fertilisation (IVF) or Gammete Intrafallopian Tube Transfer (GIFT).

 These procedures are generally quite expensive, but fortunately part of their costs are covered by health insurance.
 To be covered by your health fund, make sure that your policy covers assisted reproductive services and that you have completed your 12 month waiting period.